Christine de Pizan

 To that end, I'd like to contribute the name of Trota of Salerno, a twelfth-century physician and medical writer.

-Although her achievements--and even her existence--were disputed for centuries, Trota is now recognized as one of a number of women who were known as practitioners of medicine in eleventh- and twelfth-century Salerno.
+Although her achievements--and even her existence--were disputed for centuries, Trota is now recognized as the most famous of the mulieres Salernitanae ("women of Salerno") known to have practiced medicine in Salerno in the Middle Ages.

 According to Monica H. Green, "Trota and her medical practices are attested by three distinct textual sources."
 The first of these is Practical Medicine According to Trota (Practica secundum Trotam), "a compendium of seventy-one different remedies for gynecological and obstetric conditions," and includes a wide variety of treatments for other, more general, medical problems, from lice and burns to toothache, hemorrhoids, and fever.